lkodinsson/MARS/Core/PHB.md

 #### Stunned

-At the beginning of a stunned character's turn, they lose the stunned effect and a swift action.
+At the beginning of a stunned character's turn, they lose the stunned effect and 1 action point.
 Until then, stunned characters cannot perform reactions.

-A character can become stunned multiple times, causing them to lose more swift actions at the beginning of their turn.
+A character can become stunned multiple times, causing them to lose more action points at the beginning of their turn.
 Regardless of how many times a character is stunned, they will entirely lose the stun effect when their turn begins.

 For example: A character manages to become stunned four times before their next turn.
-At the beginning of their turn they will lose three swift actions (their whole turn), and no longer be stunned.
-They may still perform a free action.
+At the beginning of their turn they will lose 4 action points (their whole turn), and no longer be stunned.
+They may still perform an action with a speed of 0.

-If a character is in the middle of an extended action or readying an action and they become stunned, then that action becomes interrupted and is not performed.
+If a character is in the middle of an action or readying an action and they become stunned, then that action becomes interrupted and will not be performed.

 #### Unconscious